 Zhao and her cohorts present the concept as if it was one that required serious, ponderous examination.
 It’s not.
 At it’s heart, the Eternals is a very silly concept–space gods create immortal superheroes to fight immortal supervillains.
 The character’s creator, Jack Kirby, knew this.
 Every page of his work on the Eternals was bombastic, every character an Adonis, every piece of technology unique and complex.
 It was over the top, in your face and exciting.
 Heck, Kro in the comics wasn’t some grey demon dog beast.
 Kirby drew him to look like used car dealer who stepped out of 1960’s Las Vegas.

-If the film to a more wild and wacky approach to the concept, more Thor; Ragnarok on speed than Thor on quaaludes, it might have fared better.
+If the film took a more wild and wacky approach to the concept, more Thor; Ragnarok on speed than Thor on quaaludes, it might have fared better.
 But since it is suffocating under the weight of its own self-importance, all its faults are laid bare.

 The major fault, and the one that affects all that follow, is that the first half of the film is exposition heavy.
 How heavy?
 So heavy that we get four methods of exposition delivery: 1. a pre-credits scroll, 2. liberal use of flashbacks, 3. that cosmic slideshow thing like they did in the Guardians of Galaxy films and the classic 4. characters explaining things to other characters.
 There is a lot of things the audience needs to know.
 There are better ways of explaining it to them than this.

 But since the film devotes so much time to exposition, the characterization suffers.
 Let’s face it, alone, there are ten Eternals.
 Add in all the Deviants, Celestials and supporting characters, someone was going to get the short shrift.
 The movie makes the bold choice of giving all the characters the short shrift.